-There has been no movement in the number Academies in the financial year following the joining of Gateway College (1st April 2020) and Bilborough College (1st November 2019).
+There has been no movement in the number of Academies in the financial year following the joining of Gateway College (1st April 2020) and Bilborough College (1st November 2019).
 Work continues to consolidate the financial systems and processes across the Colleges.
 The Trust has approved updated BFMAT Financial Regulations and Scheme of Delegation in the previous six months.

-At 31 August 2022 the net book value of fixed assets was £46.2m.
-The closing fixed asset position across the Academy is comprised of the following: Gateway College: £25.0m, Bilborough College: £16.0m and King Edwards VI College £5.2m (2021 - £45.8m).
-Movements in tangible fixed assets are shown in note 14 to the Financial Statements.
+At 31 August 2023 the net book value of fixed assets was £49,118k (2022 - £46,232k).
+The closing fixed asset position across the Academy is comprised of the following: Gateway College: £25,138k, Bilborough College: £18,679k and King Edwards VI College £5,301k.
+Movements in tangible fixed assets are shown in note 13 to the Financial Statements.

-The closing level of reserves is £53,407k (excluding pension reserve), this comprises of restricted general fund of £1,309k, restricted Fixed Asset fund of £48,898k plus unrestricted reserve reserves of £3,200k.
-Further details can be found in note 18 to the Financial Statements.
+The closing level of reserves is $\pounds$ 55,238k (excluding pension reserve), this comprises of restricted general fund of $\pounds$ 1,318k, restricted Fixed Asset fund of $\pounds$ 49,975k plus unrestricted reserve reserves of $\pounds$ 3,945k.
+Further details can be found in note 17 to the Financial Statements.